tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 As you journey through the independent adventure you'll have to invent your own labels.
 Maybe many labels!
 As you try them out you'll likely wrestle with them and lose sleep over them (I know I did!).

 Again - labels have the dual property of being external and internal.
-They’re external in the sense that you’ll use them on your website{% include tufte-sn.html id="website" content="As an independent - <em>putting your website together</em> is like a rite of passage.
-Everyone struggles with it and you will always have a vague unease with what your personal site says about yourself." %}, your twitter bio and in conversation.
+They’re external in the sense that you’ll use them on your website[^website], your twitter bio and in conversation.
 But from my own experience this external nature of labels takes a backseat to the inner hand-wringing and discomfort that comes with trying to describe who you are and what you do.

+[^website]: As an independent - <em>putting your website together</em> is like a rite of passage.
+Everyone struggles with it and you will always have a vague unease with what your personal site says about yourself.

 This inner angst of labels comes in three ways: